FraserLee/dungeon-note/readme.md

 - [x] Force a refresh when the underlying data changes (websockets, probably.
       Maybe https://socket.io/)

-- [x] Have changes get pushed backwards to rust
-- [ ] Only push back on dragstop, not continually

 - [ ] Proper Markdown parsing